-OpenBSD has the most thorough, easy to follow documentation of any operating system I've ever used.
-Just use the
+OpenBSD has the most thorough, easy to follow native documentation of any Unix-like operating system.
+To access it, just use the

 man command to look up nearly anything that is included with the base system or installed packages.
 If you're new to OpenBSD, type

 man afterboot to get some tips and instructions for setting up and configuring various services and devices.
 If you don't know what command you need, but have an idea of what it might do, use the

 apropos command to let the system make some suggestions.

 If you're still stuck after reading the documentation, a great source for online BSD help is the OpenBSD section of the BSD Forums Web site.